fiveladdercon/launchpad/docs/_engines/math.pl.md

         128B.6  80hB.6
 ```

-Interactively region a space into a series of 64KB regions:
+Interactively region a space into a series of 64KB regions starting at
+an offset of 512KB:

 ```
 $ spacecraft -u -Q math.pl